ekstroem/MESS/README.md

 * `sinv` - invert a symmetric positive-definite matrix.
 Some speedup can be gained if we know the matrix is symmetric
 * `tracemp` - fast computation of trace of matrix product `trace(t(A) %*% B)`

+## Datasets

+* `happiness` - Data on happiness, taxation rates, countris and continents
+* `kwdata` - example data to show that Krushkal-Wallis' test examines more than differences in medians.